 Corporate Disclosure Policy

-The Audit Committee is responsible for the review of the annual and quarterly financial statements of the Company and all other continuous disclosure documents, such as the Management Proxy Circular, the Annual Information Form and the Annual Report, all of which are approved by the Board before mailing.
+The Audit Committee is responsible for the review of the annual and interim financial statements of the Company and other continuous disclosure documents, such as the Management Proxy Circular, the Annual Information Form and the Annual Report, all of which are approved by the Board before mailing.
 The Board is responsible for maintaining a proper communication policy with shareholders, institutional investors and participants in the financial market.
 In order to maintain high standards regarding disclosure issues, the Board maintains a disclosure policy.
 The purpose of the disclosure policy is to ensure that communications to the investing public are timely, consistent and accurate, and that the information is disseminated in compliance with all applicable requirements of the TSX and securities regulatory authorities.

 The Company has a management-level Disclosure Committee to oversee the process of certification by the Chief Executive Officer and Chief Financial Officer of the information presented in the Company’s annual and interim documents.
 The Disclosure Committee reports to the Audit Committee on a quarterly basis.